feast-dev/feast/docs/tutorials/driver-stats-using-snowflake.md

 #### Inspect `feature_store.yaml`

 Here you will see the information that you entered.
 This template will use Snowflake as an offline store and SQLite as the online store.
-The main thing to remember is by default, Snowflake Objects have ALL CAPS names unless lower case was specified.
+The main thing to remember is by default, Snowflake objects have ALL CAPS names unless lower case was specified.

 {% code title="feature_store.yaml" %}
 ```yaml